blastheart1/signed-contract-parser/README.md

 - Validates URL formats

 **`lib/spreadsheetGenerator.ts`**:
+- Loads template based on formatting option:
+  - `Template-V2.xlsx` when Apply Formatting is unchecked
-- Loads `template.xlsx` as base
+  - `template.xlsx` when Apply Formatting is checked
 - Preserves template structure and formulas
-- Populates data starting at row 16
+- Populates data starting at row 16 (first Main Category Header)
+- Populates Column A with labels ("1 - Header", "1 - Subheader", "1 - Detail", "1 - Blank Row")
+- Populates Column B with labels ("Initial" for email items, "Addendum" for addendum items)
-- Applies formatting (if enabled) using two-pass approach:
+- Applies formatting (if enabled) using multi-pass approach:
-  - First pass: Data population with ExcelJS
+  - First pass: Data population with ExcelJS (values only, no formulas)
-  - Second pass: Formatting with XLSX-Populate
+  - Second pass: Formatting with XLSX-Populate (only when Apply Formatting is checked)
   - Third pass: Row deletion with ExcelJS
 - Handles shared formulas and merges
+- For Template-V2.xlsx: Skips formatting pass to preserve conditional formatting

 **`lib/filenameGenerator.ts`**:
 - Generates dynamic filenames based on extracted client information